Healthcare Careers Start at Three Rivers!

 Central Sterile Processing Technician

-This hybrid program includes 60 hours of online classroom time covering decontamination and sterilization processing, anatomy and physiology, microbiology infection control, and identification of surgical instruments.
-Students will also be required to complete 20 hours of clinical internship.
+This program includes 80 hours program includes classroom time covering decontamination and sterilization processing, anatomy and physiology, microbiology infection control, and identification of surgical instruments.
+Students will also be required to complete a clinical externship.
 Central Sterile Processing Technicians (CSPT) are responsible for packaging surgical instruments in hospitals, medical offices, surgical centers, and clinics.
-Learn more.
+Learn more

 Certified Nurse Aide (CNA)

-This 120-hour Certified Nurse Aide training program is designed to prepare individuals with the necessary skills and knowledge to become a Certified Nurse Aide, the first step to a career in the medical field.
-Upon successful completion of the course, the graduate will be qualified to be placed on the State Certified Nurse Aide Registry.
+The Certified Nurse Aide training program is designed to prepare individuals with the necessary skills and knowledge to become a Certified Nurse Aide, the first step to a career in the medical field.
+Upon successful completion of this 105 hour course, the graduate will be qualified to be placed on the State Certified Nurse Aide Registry.
 Learn more.

 Dementia Care Certificate

 This course will cover how to recognize when someone has a cognitive impairment, how to approach individuals living with cognitive impairment, and strategies to encourage and promote continued independence in the community.
-Students who complete this 8-hour course will receive a certificate of completion.
-Learn more.
+Students who complete this 5-hour course will receive a certificate of completion.
+Learn More

 This one-year program trains you to work with billing systems, insurance coding, and patient charts in physician offices, outpatient hospital facilities, even insurance companies, and more.
 Upon completion of the program, you will be prepared to apply to become nationally certified as a CPC-A (Certified Professional Coder Apprentice) by the American Academy of Professional Coders (AAPC).
 Learn more.

-This one-course program trains you to be a pharmacy technician who will work under the supervision of a registered pharmacist at pharmacies in hospitals, clinics, retail pharmacies, and other facilities.
+This 134 hour program trains you to be a pharmacy technician who will work under the supervision of a registered pharmacist at pharmacies in hospitals, clinics, retail pharmacies, and other facilities.
 A pharmacy technician’s main responsibility is filling prescriptions according to doctors’ orders for dispensing to patients.
 Learn more.

 Veterinary Assistants are a critical part of the veterinary practice team.
 From patient care to client education, veterinary assistants contribute in many important ways.
 The Veterinary Assistant program trains people for a career working as a veterinary assistant.
 Learn more.